tommyhagvallpulsen/suburban/README.md

 # suburban
-Establishing new focus areas and structure to accelerate innovation, change and development of future societies

-Defining new Focus Areas and Structure need to be defined for States , Societies and Individuals
+Establishing new focus areas and structure to accelerate innovation, change and to define new Focus Areas and Structure needed for its States , Societies and Individuals

 Why
 - Make any area great again